 Wouldn’t it be nice if everything is as smooth as sailing on open waters?
 Oh yes! it definitely will make life easy, but all are not as easy as it seems.
-Just like open-back headphones versus close back headphones, the similarities and differences can be very confusing.
-One can easily develop a personal love for these headphones design and functionalities, that is the simple reason we have a duty to tell others more about it.
+Just like open back headphones vs close back headphones, the similarities and differences can be very confusing.
+One can easily develop a personal love for these headphones design and functionalities, that is the simple reason we have a duty to tell others more about them.
 So, let’s dive in together and explore in more detail.
 Read the updated Bluetooth safety, Is Bluetooth Safe?

 There are 3 main different types of headphones

-This is the tricky bits, open back headphones can sound really good especially when there is no external noise around just like when you’re indoors.
+Here are the tricky bits, open-back headphones can sound really good especially when there is no external noise around just like when you’re indoors.
 The reason it is called open back is that it does not block external noise enough, and it leaks sounds and people around you ‘let’s say on the bus or in the office’ can hear what you’re listening to, and you can hear others speaking around as well.
-Check out some of the best open back headphones for gaming.
+Check out some of the best open-back headphones for gaming.

 - It delivers a very high-quality sound for your listening pleasure